mlh6118/Reading-Notes/class-01.md

     - Majority of attributes can only be used on certain elements.

 ### Elements of a Webpage
-`<body>`
+- `<body>`
-- Everything inside this tag is shown on the page.<br>
+  * Everything inside this tag is shown on the page.
-`<head>`
+- `<head>`
-- Contains info about the page, including the title.</br>
+  * Contains info about the page, including the title.
-`<title>`
+- `<title>`
-- Title that appears at the top of the webpage window or on the tab for the page.<br/>
+  * Title that appears at the top of the webpage window or on the tab for the page.
-`<!DOCTYPE html>`
+- `<!DOCTYPE html>`
-- Used to tell if browsers page is using HTML 5.
+  * Used to tell if browsers page is using HTML 5.
-  - If using optional xml, must be first line of document with nothing before it, including white space.
+    * If using optional xml, must be first line of document with nothing before it, including white space.
-`<!-- Comments -->`
+- `<!-- Comments -->`
-- Not visible within the user's browser, but can be seen within the "Inspect Element" window.
+  * Not visible within the user's browser, but can be seen within the "Inspect Element" window.